-ASA Adjudication on Kentucky Fried Chicken (Great Britain) Ltd
+ASA Ruling on Kentucky Fried Chicken (Great Britain) Ltd

 Kentucky Fried Chicken (Great Britain) Ltd t/a

 Bartle Bogel Hegarty

 Two TV ads and a VOD ad for KFC:

 a.
 The TV ad featured a song about making peace with those around you at Christmas time and featured various scenes such as two women fighting over a toy in a shop and a group of children who broke a window during a snowball fight.
 One of the scenes featured a group of carol singers outside an old man's house whilst the song lyrics stated "We showed up at your house again singing all our stupid songs" and the reply "Normally I'd hose you down, but now it just seems wrong".

 b.
 A shorter version of the TV ad featured the same part of the song and lyrics.

 c.
 The VOD version of the ad was the same as ad (b).